aws-samples/amazon-sagemaker-studio-vpc-networkfirewall/README.md

 ```
 - the operation will timeout this time - the access to the `.github.com` domain is blocked by the network firewall

-You can demostrate any other stateless or stateful rules and implement traffic filtering based on a classical 5-tuple (protocol, source IP, source port, destination IP, destination port) by creating and enabling new firewall policy rule groups.
+You can create any other stateless or stateful rules and implement traffic filtering based on a classical 5-tuple (protocol, source IP, source port, destination IP, destination port) by creating and enabling new [firewall policy rule groups](https://docs.aws.amazon.com/network-firewall/latest/developerguide/firewall-policies.html).

-You can also demostrate the usage of the SageMaker security group or NACL inbould and outbound rules.
+You can also add another network security layer by using the SageMaker security group or a [Network ACL](https://docs.aws.amazon.com/vpc/latest/userguide/vpc-network-acls.html) with specific inbould and outbound rules.

 # Clean up
 This operation will delete the whole stack together with SageMaker Studio Domain and user profile.